airshipit/shipyard/doc/source/API.rst

   -  Processing - The action is underway.
   -  Complete - The action has completed successfully.
   -  Failed - The action has encountered an error, and has failed.
-  -  Paused - The action has been paused by a user.

 command audit
   A list of commands that have been issued against the action.
-Initially, the action listed will be “invoke”, but may include “pause”, “unpause”, or “stop” if those commands are issued.
+Initially, the action listed will be “invoke”, but may include “stop” if those commands are issued.

 context_marker
   The user supplied or system assigned context marker associated with the